Ofor-David/serverless_mern_app/Backend/README.md

     ```bash
     serverless login
     ```
+4. **Configure environment variables**
+    Make sure to modify the environment variables in the serverlesss.yaml file.

 ## Development Server

-To start the development server, run:
+To start the development server locally, run:
 ```bash
 npm run dev
 ```
-your backend is deployed locally and you can call it using the url provided to you.
+Your backend will be deployed locally, and a local endpoint will be provided for testing.

 ## Build for Production

-Deploys your project to aws lambda, configures API gateway and launches an s3 bucket on aws
+To deploy your project to AWS (Lambda, API Gateway, and S3), run:
 ```bash
 npm start
 ```
-The Backend infrastructure is complete from here and you can now call your backend using the endpoint url provided to you after running `npm start`.
+After successful deployment, your backend will be accessible via the endpoint URL provided in the terminal output.

 ## Frontend Integration
-- Take your url provided after deploying the api and plug it into the **API_URL** field in the frontend located at `/Frontend/src/tasksapp.tsx`
+- Copy the API endpoint URL returned after backend deployment.

+- Open `/Frontend/src/taskapp.tsx` and replace the *API_URL* constant with your deployed backend URL.

 - Now run `npm run build` in the `/Frontend` directory to build the new frontend code.

 - Upload the new contents of the `dist/` folder to your s3 bucket.

 ## API Endpoints